 - Notify the public of the allocation formula and certain other information when soliciting contributions;

-- Screen contributions to make sure they comply with the limits and prohibitions of the Federal Election Campaign Act (the Act);
+- Screen contributions to make sure they comply with the limits and prohibitions of the Federal Election Campaign Act (the Act); and

 - Report allocated proceeds and expenses (applies to political committees only).